Skip to content

 new Tempo(1716163200000000000n); // Nanoseconds

-Manipulation & Calculations
+Manipulation and Calculations

 Add or Subtract Time